-- ?shape=SHAPE The shape of the JSON to return, documented above. - ?json=COLUMN1&json=COLUMN2 If any of your SQLite columns contain JSON values, you can use one or more json= parameters to request that those columns be returned as regular JSON.
-Without this argument those columns will be returned as JSON objects that have been double-encoded into a JSON string value. - Compare this query without the argument to this query using the argument - ?json_infinity=on If your data contains infinity or -infinity values, Datasette will replace them with None when returning them as JSON.
+- ?shape=SHAPE The shape of the JSON to return, documented above. - ?nl=on When used with ?shape=array produces newline-delimited JSON objects. - ?json=COLUMN1&json=COLUMN2 If any of your SQLite columns contain JSON values, you can use one or more json= parameters to request that those columns be returned as regular JSON.
+Without this argument those columns will be returned as JSON objects that have been double-encoded into a JSON string value.

+Compare this query without the argument to this query using the argument

+- ?json_infinity=on If your data contains infinity or -infinity values, Datasette will replace them with None when returning them as JSON.
 If you pass json_infinity=1 Datasette will instead return them as Infinity or -Infinity which is invalid JSON but can be processed by some custom JSON parsers. - ?timelimit=MS Sets a custom time limit for the query in ms. You can use this for optimistic queries where you would like Datasette to give up if the query takes too long, for example if you want to implement autocomplete search but only if it can be executed in less than 10ms. - ?ttl=SECONDS For how many seconds should this response be cached by HTTP proxies?
 Use ?ttl=0 to disable HTTP caching entirely for this request.

-1.5.3 Special table arguments
+1.6.3 Table arguments

-The Datasette table view takes a number of special querystring arguments:
+The Datasette table view takes a number of special querystring arguments.